 Ready for my favorite non-toxic bleach alternative?

 It is this one from Mommypotamus!
 This recipe worked the best and was made with non-toxic ingredients.
-Also, I already had all of the products on hand!
+Also, I had all of the ingredients on hand.
+Bonus!

 The recipe has 4 simple ingredients:

 - 1-2 cups hydrogen peroxide